 When you add a new record to the app, a notice will pop up if this is your first time.

-- This Zendesk Plug-in sample will not run on the smartphone.
+- This Zendesk Plug-in can only be used on the desktop

-- The Zendesk tickets will not be displayed while adding or editing records.
+- Zendesk tickets will not be displayed while adding or editing records.

 - Fields inside tables cannot be used as the Fetch Criteria.